piccolbo/superpipe/docs/blogpost.md

 The *pipe operator*, `%>%` in its latest incarnation, is all the rage in R circles.
-I first saw it in a semi-unknown package called [`vadr`](https://github.com/crowding/vadr).
-Then one was added to [`dplyr`](https://github.com/hadley/dplyr), but I preferred my own implementation when working on [`plyrmr`](https://github.com/RevolutionAnalytics/plyrmr) Then a dedicated package emerged called [`magrittr`](http://github.com/smbache/magrittr) and it became the de-facto standard among pipe-lovers.
+I first saw it in a less-well-known package called [`vadr`](https://github.com/crowding/vadr).
+Then one was added to [`dplyr`](https://github.com/hadley/dplyr), but I preferred my own implementation when working on [`plyrmr`](https://github.com/RevolutionAnalytics/plyrmr).
+Then a dedicated package emerged called [`magrittr`](http://github.com/smbache/magrittr) and it became the de-facto standard among pipe lovers when `dplyr` switched to it.
 The pipe operator allows to write

 ```
 f(g(g.arg1, g.arg2, ...), f.arg2, ...)